 Iggy’s is a modern “eat in the rough” restaurant overlooking Narragansett Bay.
 Everything is presented in disposable containers – salads in plastic, chowder in a Styrofoam cup, stuffed clams in a cardboard boat, and doughboys in a brown paper bag – so that when you are finished eating, you can sweep everything from the table and toss it yourself.

-The beverage menu includes locally bottled white birch beer and sarsaparilla.
+The beverage menu features locally bottled white birch beer and sarsaparilla.